The Earned Income Credit rules, explained

 Overview of the rules for the earned income credit (EIC)

-The Earned Income Credit (EIC) is one of the largest anti-poverty programs in the United States.
+The Earned Income Credit (EIC) is one of the largest anti-poverty programs in the United States but the rules have changed over time.
 Congress created the EIC in 1975 as a work incentive for people who have low-to-moderate incomes.
-The IRS estimates that in 2016, more than 27 million eligible workers and families received more than $67 billion in EIC refunds.
-That’s an average of $2,455 per individual or household.
+The IRS estimates that in 2019, more than 25 million eligible workers and families received more than $61 billion in EIC refunds.
+That’s an average of $2,504 per individual or household.

 The EIC is a refundable tax credit.
 That means if the credit amount is more than a taxpayer owes in taxes, the taxpayer will get the rest as a refund.

 The rules for qualifying for the credit are extensive and can be confusing, which may help explain why only four out of five of eligible taxpayers are claiming it.
 This article covers the rules to qualify for the EIC; however, as is usually true in the tax code, there are exceptions and details in nearly each rule that can make or break a taxpayer’s eligibility.

 To qualify, everyone must meet the eight general eligibility requirements

 These rules apply to all taxpayers, regardless of whether they have a qualifying child for the EIC.

 Rule 1: Taxpayers’ adjusted gross income (AGI) and earned income must each be less than the limit.